To a happy now

 Owner of My Tiny Teepee, I fell in love with Olivia's Instagram feed about as quickly as I fell in love with her after we met.
 If she isn't laughing, she's crying about how much she loves her 2 little boys and she is honestly the most stylish human I've ever met.
 Liv moves through life with joy and laughter and when behind the lens, she is able to capture the most special of moments.

 My Dad is the man that took my idea of designing my own baby carrier and made it a reality (with lots of nagging from me!)
 With 40+ years of knowledge and experience in the textile and manufacturing industry, he runs the show at the factory and is involved with everything from creating the patterns to testing our products with his (very cute) grandson.

 Sam is an Ubuntu Baba Mama and we met through the internet, she loved her carrier so much that she wanted to work for us, although she lives in PE, and we're in Cape Town!
-She has joined our team as Community Manager and is the friendly Mama who answers all your messages and comments on our social media platforms.
+She has joined our team as Social Media Manager and is the friendly Mama who answers all your messages and comments on our social media platforms.
 She also posts our daily stories and makes sure we're all kept up to date with the gorgeous pics that our customers tag us in!